PoisotLab/ms_betacov_mapping/README.md

 Chiroptera and the genus _Betacoronavirus_.
-Horseshoe bats (Rhinolophidae) include the reservoirs of the SARS-like viruses (subgenus _Sarbecovirus_), the group of pandemic threats that have been of the greatest interest to researchers [@Latinne2020OriCro] (and so have been sampled most intensively [@Cohen2022SamStr]).
-The hotspots of host richness and viral diversity in southeast Asia---both of which are disproportionately high, considering the global landscape of bat species richness---are almost entirely driven by viral adaptive radiation through host switching within this clade[@Becker2022OptPre;
+Horseshoe bats (Rhinolophidae) include the reservoirs of the SARS-like viruses (subgenus _Sarbecovirus_), the group of pandemic threats that have been of the greatest interest to researchers [@Latinne2020Origins] (and so have been sampled most intensively;
+@Cohen2022Sampling).
+The hotspots of host richness and viral diversity in southeast Asia---both of which are disproportionately high, considering the global landscape of bat species richness---are almost entirely driven by viral adaptive radiation through host switching within this clade[@Becker2022Optimising; @Ruiz-Aravena2022Ecology].
-@Ruiz-Aravena2022EcoEvo].
 In contrast, the Neotropical hotspot of viral distinctiveness is driven by isolation by host vicariance.
-Out of the four main groups of betacoronaviruses, only merbecoviruses have been found in animals in the Americas--- an introduction that is generally presumed to be ancient [@Ruiz-Aravena2022EcoEvo; @Olival2020PosRev].
-While comparatively understudied, New World merbecoviruses have been found in the ghost-faced bats (Mormoopidae), Neotropical leaf-nosed bats (Phyllostomidae), and free-tailed bats (Molossidae) [@Anthony2013CorBat;@Goes2013NovBat;@Goes2016GenDiv;@Brandao2008CorDet].
-The former two groups and a clade of the latter are endemic to the Neotropics, while the explosive adaptive radiations of the phyllostomids are responsible for the hotspot of bat diversity in the Amazon [@Ammerman2012FirMol].
+Out of the four main groups of betacoronaviruses, only merbecoviruses have been found in animals in the Americas--- an introduction that is generally presumed to be ancient [@Ruiz-Aravena2022Ecology;
+@Olival2020Possibility].
+While comparatively understudied, New World merbecoviruses have been found in the ghost-faced bats (Mormoopidae), Neotropical leaf-nosed bats (Phyllostomidae), and free-tailed bats (Molossidae) [@Anthony2013Coronaviruses;@Goes2013Novel;@Goes2016Genetic;@Brandao2008Coronavirus].
+The former two groups and a clade of the latter are endemic to the Neotropics, while the explosive adaptive radiations of the phyllostomids are responsible for the hotspot of bat diversity in the Amazon [@Ammerman2012First].
 Together, these clades of New World bats play host to a distinct regime of betacoronavirus coevolution.